 2. Check the volume settings on your device

 Make sure that your sound settings are turned up.
 Check your volume on whichever device you’re using as the output to the headphones and make sure it’s not too low.
-If you are monitoring the output from a mixer, make sure all the levels on your audio settings are turned up.
+If you are monitoring the output from a mixer and your headphones sound low, make sure all the levels on your audio settings are turned up.

-With the settings set to max volume, plug your headphones in again and try playing audio.
+With the settings set to max volume, plug your jack in again and try playing audio.